 What would reaching your business goals this year mean for you personally?

-This will get the customer thinking and talking about how much reaching her goals could benefit her and she will be much more receptive to learning about any product/service that will help her do so.
+This will get the customer thinking and talking about how much reaching their goals could benefit them and they will be much more receptive to learning about any product/service that will help them do so.